andrewgreen76/flygreen/README.md

 DIY project : research -and- building my own dumb laptop / motherboard / CPU / EEPROMS
  |
- . an improvement on Ben Eater EEPROM programmer design .
+ . profiling languages (by type system and paradigms) . an improvement on Ben Eater EEPROM programmer design .
 TTL vs. CMOS
  . legacy of early computing : [from hardware to sysmon/OS] x [from 1938 (Z3) to 1970s]